jsuites/jsuites/content/docs/modal.md

 </script>
 ```

-### Basic JavaScript Vanilla Example
+### Basic Example

-This example illustrates how to initialize a basic modal using `jSuites.modal` with an existing HTML div element without specifying a title for the modal.
+This example illustrates how to initialize a basic modal using `jSuites.modal` with an existing DOM element without specifying a title for the modal.

 ```html
 <html>